Topological states and flat bands in exactly solvable decorated Cayley trees: Methods

 Here $E_n$ are the eigenvalues associated with the eigenstate $v_n$, $z\in \mathbb{C}$, and the sum `$\sum_n$' runs over all eigenstates of the Hamiltonian.
 However, only the $M+1$ eigenstates of the shell-symmetric sector have a nonzero overlap with the central site $|0\rangle$, allowing us to reduce at the second step of Eq.~(\ref{eqn:Green-00}) the summation over all eigenstates to a summation over the $M+1$ shell-symmetric eigenstates.
 Taking sufficiently large $M$ to ensure convergence, the bulk density of states can be obtained~as

-Using the outlined procedure, we numerically find the bulk density of states for the NNN-hopping Cayley tree shown in Fig.~\ref{Fig:NNN_CayleyTree_DensityOfStates}.
+We found that $M=3000$ was necessary to ensure a smooth convergence around the cusp of the $t_2=1$ tree.
+Using the outlined procedure, we numerically find the LDOS at the center for the NNN-hopping Cayley tree shown in Fig.~\ref{Fig:NNN_CayleyTree_DensityOfStates}.
 Let us point out that in the absence of NNN hoppings, the eigensystem of the symmetric sector~(\ref{Eq:Cayley_Symmetic_Sector}) can be obtained analytically~\cite{mahan_energy_2001}, which in turn enables an analytical expression for $\rho_0(\omega)$.

 In the next subsection, we discuss the shell-non-symmetric basis states, which complete our symmetry-adapted basis and that enable us to find the complete and exact spectrum of the NNN-hopping Cayley tree.